Blue Lagoon geothermal spa in Iceland, showing milky blue water surrounded by black lava rocks and steam rising from the warm po

 Are there hotels with geothermal pools in Reykjavik?

 Yes, some hotels in Reykjavik offer geothermal pools or spa facilities, though they are less common than in rural areas.
-One of the popular hotels in Reykjavík with a geothermal‑heated pool and wellness area is Berjaya Reykjavik Natura Hotel, where guests can relax in warm water while staying close to the city’s restaurants, shops, and cultural attractions.
+One of the popular hotels in Reykjavík with a geothermal‑heated pool and wellness area is Berjaya Reykjavik Natura Hotel.
+This hotel allows guests to relax in warm water while staying close to the city’s restaurants, shops, and cultural attractions.

-What is the best hotel with a geothermal pool in Iceland?
+What are the best hotels with geothermal pools in Iceland?

-The best hotel with a geothermal pool in Iceland is The Retreat at Blue Lagoon, known for its high-end spa, private lagoon areas, and immersive wellness experience.
-A more relaxed option nearby is the Silica Hotel, which offers a quieter stay with its own private geothermal lagoon.
+Some of the best hotels with Geothermal pools in Iceland include The Retreat at Blue Lagoon, Silica Hotel, Hotel Rangá, and Hotel Húsafell.
+The Retreat at Blue Lagoon is a luxury property known for its world-class spa, exclusive lagoon access, and immersive wellness experience.
+Nearby, Silica Hotel offers a more relaxed and quieter stay with its own private geothermal lagoon.

-Is access to a hotel’s geothermal pool included in the room rate?
+Is access to a hotel’s geothermal pool in Iceland included in the room rate?

 What is the average cost of staying at a hotel with a geothermal pool in Iceland?